 According to tradition, there are 613 mitzvot (commandments) in the Torah.
 Some say the 613th is the commandment to write a sefer torah (Torah scroll), a commandment that most individuals never have the opportunity to fulfill.
 The Community Torah Project is a long term endeavor designed to open up this sacred process of creation, by providing volunteer individuals and groups the opportunity for hands-on participation in various steps in the process of making a Torah scroll.

 Participants in the Community Torah Project have included individuals and groups of all ages, from school children through senior citizens.
 Volunteers have assisted in a variety of ways: collecting turkey feathers for quills, donating deerskins, helping with the fleshing, dehairing, scraping, stretching, sanding, cutting or scoring stages of parchment-making; assisting in the production of ink; and proofreading completed panels of text.
-Begun in 2007, the Torah scroll is over one third written and has involved the participation of over 1300 volunteers to date.
+Begun in 2007, the Torah scroll is over two fifths written and has involved the participation of over 2100 volunteers to date.
 A charitable project, this Torah scroll will be donated to a community in need upon completion.